Green-Software-Foundation/if/specs/impact-graph.md

 ```

-All IMPs expose the same class Interface (IMI) so can be swapped in and out easily.
+All IMPs extend from the same base class Interface (IMI), so can be swapped in and out easily.
+New IMPs can be added by Organizations/Users by extending the base class Interface.

 ### Measuring Impact